shadden/celmech/docs/quickstart.rst

         pvars = Poincare.from_Simulation(sim)
         pham = PoincareHamiltonian()

-We've now generated a Hamiltonian model  using the ``PoincareHamiltonian`` class.
+We've now generated a Hamiltonian model using the :class:`celmech.poincare.PoincareHamiltonian` class.
 We can examine the symbolic expression for our Hamiltonian, stored as

 .. code:: python